dandenney/dandenney.com-eleventy/posts/general/the-trouble-with-the-trouble-with-code-school.md

 ---
-path: '/posts/general/the-trouble-with-the-trouble-with-code-school'
+path: "/posts/general/the-trouble-with-the-trouble-with-code-school"
 title: 'The Trouble with "The Trouble with Code School"'
-summary: 'A reply to a post about online learning'
+summary: "A reply to a post about online learning"
-date: '2013-04-30'
+date: "2013-04-30"
 tags:
   - general
+layout: layouts/post.njk
 ---

 Zach Wentz was recently invited to Medium, and for his first post, he wrote ["The Trouble with Code School"](http://medium.com/i-m-h-o/56ed7faaad58).
 (Actually he wrote CodeSchool, but I wanted to fix that.)
 In it, he accurately describes a flaw in online education platforms in that they do not teach every bit of technology leading up to the scoped piece of technology that they describe.